s1eepyghost/Wordle-Clone/README.md

 ## Credits

 This project was inspired by the original Wordle game.
+Code was inspired by WebDevSimplified (https://www.youtube.com/watch?v=Wak7iN4JZzU&t=1260s)

 ## Contribution